michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. I sought the Lord, and he heard me, and delivered me from all my fears.

-5. They looked unto him, and were lightened: and their faces were not ashamed.were lightened: or, they flowed unto him
+5. They looked unto him, and were lightened: and their faces were not ashamed.

 6. This poor man cried, and the Lord heard him, and saved him out of all his troubles.